jorgeabrahan/vanilla-app-states/README.md

 counterState.update(1)
 ```

-> Note: If you want to update the state to an initial value, you can call the `reset` function of the `State` class instance instead of setting the initial value manually with `update`.

 In this example, we have called the `update` function and passed the new value `1`.
 This will do the following:

 1. Update status.